MarcoPoloResearchLab/prompts/MIGRATION.md

 - Fixed top navigation now combines brand, tagline, and global search; the fixed footer hosts the keyboard shortcut hint alongside the dark-mode switch.
 - Prompt cards render via Alpine in a responsive Bootstrap grid (`row g-4`), guaranteeing consistent heights and Material accents.
-- Card clicks now emit a floating bubble animation that mirrors the active theme for richer feedback.
+- The bubble like toggle now emits a floating animation that mirrors the active theme for richer feedback.
 - Copy/share controls emit toast notifications handled by a dedicated Alpine factory; toasts surface in the top-right corner instead of per-card banners.
 - Card action rows now include a bubble like toggle; the button tracks a local count, reflects pressed state, and sits between copy and share.
 - Copy buttons in light theme swap to the dark accent token so their labels remain legible against the outline treatment.